Welcome to the unofficial GoDB Developer Network.

 Form_Paint Event is called when

-All the drawing routines like DrawLine
+the Microbrowser is painted, All the drawing routines like DrawLine

 FillRect etc should be coded here.